shubh123a3/Olympic-Analyser/README.md

 ### Helper Module (`helper.py`)
 - Contains functions for data processing and analysis, supporting the web application with necessary data manipulation capabilities.
+The Olympic Games data analysis project encompasses several key features designed to analyze and visualize data from the Olympic Games.
+Here's a summary of its main components and functionalities:

+1. **Data Preprocessing**:
+   - Merges athlete events and region data from CSV files.
+   - Filters data for the Summer Olympics.
+   - Removes duplicates and encodes the 'Medal' column into dummy variables for analysis.

+2. **Interactive Web Application**:
+   - Utilizes Streamlit for creating an interactive web application.
+   - Offers a sidebar menu for selecting different types of analyses: Medal Tally, Overall Analysis, Country-wise Analysis, and Athlete Wise Analysis.

+3. **Data Analysis and Visualization**:
+   - **Medal Tally**: Allows users to view the medal tally for selected countries and years.
+   - **Overall Analysis**: Displays top statistics such as the number of editions, host cities, sports, events, athletes, and participating nations.
+Includes visualizations for the participation of nations over time, the total number of events, and the total number of athletes.
+   - **Country-wise Analysis**: Provides insights into the medal tally over years for a selected country and visualizes the sports in which the country excels.
+   - **Athlete Wise Analysis**: Analyzes the distribution of athletes' ages, including comparisons based on medal type.
+Also, visualizes the distribution of athletes' weight and height, and compares male vs. female participation over the years.

+4. **Visualization Tools**:
+   - Employs Plotly for line charts and Seaborn for heatmaps to visualize trends, distributions, and other insights.

+5. **Helper Functions**:
+   - Contains functions to fetch medal tally, list countries and years, analyze participation over time, identify most successful athletes and countries in specific sports, and more.

+This project leverages Python's powerful libraries such as Pandas for data manipulation, Plotly and Seaborn for visualization, and Streamlit for web application development, providing a comprehensive tool for Olympic Games data analysis.
 ## Getting Started